halifox/dart_bit_buffer/README.md

 - `writeBool()`, `writeInt()`, `writeBigInt()`, `writeUtf8String()`: Sequential writes.
 - `allocateIfNeeded()`: Ensure buffer capacity before writing.

+> ⚠️ The `size` parameter in the `readIntList`/`readUtf8String` method represents the total number of bits to read, not the
+> number of integers in the list.
+The returned list will contain `size ~/ binaryDigits` integers, and if `size` is not a
+> multiple of `binaryDigits`, the remaining bits at the end will be ignored.

 ## Notes

 - **Performance**: Prefer reusing `BitBuffer` instances for high-frequency operations.